 Ceilon’s pursuit of education and love for teaching

 Ceilon has a BFA in Drawing from Mississippi State University, and works in her Billings, Montana art studio every day.
 In addition to working as a practicing visual artist, she taught art full-time in grades 9-12 in Baltimore City Public Schools in Baltimore, Maryland for five years from 2006-2011, as an adjunct instructor at Montana State University in the Native American Studies Department from 2009-2015, and has taught middle school and high school art in Montana since 2016.
 She owned and operated BozeArts after school art and summer camp in Bozeman from 2013 to 2016.
 Prior to all of that, she taught art as a volunteer and served as an art mentor in the Bozeman area for many years before earning her PreK-12 Art teacher certification.
 Ceilon was awarded the College of Letters and Sciences Outstanding Graduate Teaching Assistant Award for her outstanding teaching in May 2006.
 She continues to enjoy teaching art to high school students in grades 9-12 at Laurel High School.
 She recently completed her PhD in American Studies, but has no intention of leaving the public school system.
 She loves teaching high school, and also loves teaching in Laurel.

-Ceilon lives with her happily-retired husband, dog, and cat in Billings, Montana on the Yellowstone River, situated between seven beautiful mountain ranges.
+Ceilon lives with her husband Jonathan in Billings, Montana on the Yellowstone River, situated between seven beautiful mountain ranges.
 Natural beauty and spectacular visual imagery surround her and provide her with artistic inspiration at every turn.